provoco publishing and publicity logo

 • What’s next then?

 Send us your manuscript!
 Write it in word format, using 12-point, New Times Roman font.
 Don’t number the pages and don’t use headers and footers.
-Click this link and start your journey with Provoco Publishing & Publicity!
+Click this link and start your journey with Provoco Publishing!

 Share by: